-Curdworth is an ancient place; datinhg back to the 6th century as an Anglian settlement if not earier.
+Curdworth is an ancient place; dating back to the 6th century as an Anglian settlement if not earlier.
 It is about 11 miles east of Birmingham.

 Curdworth Hall is built on Saxon structures and the King George V Playing Fields adjacent to the church was also the site of a medieval Saxon Manor complex.

-One of the ghosts that is said to haunt the church is a headless spirit of a civil War soldier.
+One of the ghosts that are said to haunt the church is a headless spirit of a Civil War soldier.
 Others report a green lady roaming the grounds of the church.
 One of the more common sightings in the graveyard is that of a ghostly young girl who vanishes into the graves.

 In Pure Spirit

 Have you been to Curdworth and seen any of the mysterious lights over the graveyard or the unexplained lights by the Church?